10 Things I Learned In My First Year of Homeschooling

 That was when I decided that, for us, unit studies would be the spice to make homeschooling more fun; but they would not be the meal.

-Here are some unit studies I’ve done with my kids this year.
+Here are some unit studies I’ve done with my kids over the past few years.
 They’ve been fun and exciting and just the right amount of spice.

 We use them mainly for holidays, or to dig deeper into a subject of particular interest.